dilshankarunarathne/docker-notes/README.md

 With the `WORKDIR` command, we can specify a working directory.
 So, after that, any command will execute in the working directory.
-So, we can just use
+So, now we can just use
 `CMD node app.js`